department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-plan.md

 - VA is working to stop harassment and make our locations and services safer for all.
 As part of these efforts, we are exploring online resources to make it easier for Veterans to report harassment at VA.
 Feedback from Veterans like you will help us make sure that these resources meet your needs and are easy to use.
 Are you interested in trying out harassment resources and sharing your opinions about them? *(If they answer "no", don't recruit them.
 If "yes", ask the next question...)*
   - We’re contacting you because you’re a Veteran, not because we believe that you have been harassed.
 Have you ever experienced any kind of harassment while applying for, using, or communicating about your VA benefits?
 This can include harassment that happens at a VA location, during a phone or video call, or in written communications.
 Harassment might be catcalling, negative comments about your gender, race, ethnicity, or sexual orientation, or unwanted attention or gestures. *(If they answer "no", OK to recruit them.
 If "yes", ask the next question...)*
   - If you participate in this feedback session, you might get reminded of your own experiences with harassment.
 Would you feel comfortable participating? *(If they answer "no", don't recruit them.
 If "yes", OK to recruit them and record "harassed at VA" in Participant Roster and Schedule)*
-- What device will you use to join the research session? *(Must be a smartphone and NOT iPad/tablet, computer, or laptop)*
+- What device will you use to join the research session? *(Please record in Participant Roster and Schedule)*
 - What is the first language that you learned to speak as a child? *(If not English, record as "non-native English speaker")*
 - It is important to us that the services and applications we design meet the needs of all Veterans.
 We ask the following question to ensure that we conduct feedback sessions with representative populations.
 Do you identify as gay, lesbian, bisexual, or transgender?
 Yes, No, or Decline to Answer? *(Please record  response in Participant Roster and Schedule)*